Zhiyuan-Amos/design-report/report.md

 1. Signature
 1. Content

-Where the file names will be stored in `Content`
+Where the file names will be stored in `Content`.

+### Security Issues

+We will ensure that the upload stream be restricted to the use of HTTPS so that traffic towards our database is encrypted and not susceptible to sniffing from an external party.
+In addition, the data will be digitally signed using the HMAC algorithm during upload.
+The digital signature can then be checked at the receiving end of the upload channel to detect whether the message has been deliberately modified.

 ## Subsystem 5 (Data Collection from Sensors)
 Use Android's accelerometer to track movement activity and upload data to system.